Barrett M99

 The Barrett M99 (Model 99) is a single-shot anti-materiel rifle that was first introduced in 1999 by the Barrett Firearms Company as a less expensive alternative to the company's higher-priced offerings.
 The rifle uses a bullpup configuration with a pistol grip.
+Its primary market was long-range competitive target shooters and in 2001, a shooter set a world record at 1000 yd with the M99 by shooting a 5-shot group which measured 4.09 in.

 Design

-The M99 rifle is a single shot bullpup rifle that debuted in 1999.
-Its primary market was long range competitive target shooters and in 2001 a shooter set a world record at 1,000-yards with the M99 by shooting a 5-shot group which measured 4.09″.
 The M99 features a hard-core construction, 7000 series aluminum alloy extrusion, match-quality trigger design, heat-treated steel M1913 rail, match grade barrel, and S-7 tool steel bolt.
 It has three quick assembly pins, allowing it to be assembled or disassembled without the use of tools.
 The M99 is very accurate because of its heavy contour barrel.
 With the .416 round, the accuracy and increased velocity compared to .50 BMG enables greater long range precision.
 The bolt is machined from a single piece of S-7 tool steel.
 To make the rifle very reliable and easy to maintain, the M99 has just three moving parts: the extractor, ejector and firing pin assembly.
-For bench rest shooting, the bi-pod can be detached easily.
-The design of the trigger is virtually maintenance free.
+For bench rest shooting, the bipod can be detached easily.
+The design of the trigger is virtually maintenance-free.
 The barrel is locked into the extrusion by being hydraulically pressed, allowing the user to mount a rifle scope on it.
 The steel gun barrel and the aluminum extrusion surround the cartridge, making the firearm safer.